wix-incubator/resolve-unpkg/README.md

 # Import

-To add **Resolve-Unpkg**, in the project root folder run:
+To add **Resolve-Unpkg** to the project, `cd` to the project root folder and run:

 `npm i --save-dev resolve-unpkg`

-This will add **Resolve-Unpkg** as a dependency to the *package.json* enabling you to run the `resolve-unpkg` command manually and use resolve-unpkg as a webpack loader to resolve versions in URLs on loading.
+This will add **Resolve-Unpkg** as a dependency to *package.json* enabling you to run the `resolve-unpkg` command manually and use resolve-unpkg as a webpack loader to resolve versions in unpkg URLs when they are imported from the JSON file.

 # Configuration

-By default, Resolve-Unpkg processes URLs with unpkg.com prefix in the *index.html* file and replaces the *x.x.x* version placeholders with the actual version of the packages that are installed in your local environment.
+By default, **Resolve-Unpkg** processes URLs with `unpkg.com` prefix in the *index.html* file and replaces the *x.x.x* version placeholders with the actual version of the packages that are installed in your local environment.

 To customize the default configuration, use the following options: